filecoin-project/FIPs/FIPS/FIL+ FIP.md

 ## Summary

 This proposal eliminates the 10X multiplier associated with Fil+ deals, effectively restoring the deal multiplier to its raw byte value.
-It intends to immediately halt the new Datacap allocations and remove the deal multiplier according to community consensus upon FIP finalization in the upcoming network upgrade.

 ## Authors